taixingbi/coding-test/general/loading web slowly/README.md

 3. Too Much Flash Content
 Although Flash is a great tool for adding interactivity to your website, it is highly likely contributing to your slow page load speed.
 Flash content is usually **bulky in size and the bigger the file size** is, the slower your pages will load.
+* Use Sprites to reduce HTTP requests.
+* Reduce the number of files on your pages where possible.
+Includes CSS, images, javascript.
+* Minify your CSS and Javascript files reduces # of total files users will have to download.